Dmitrygm1/ETSP-Project/README.md

 ## License

-This project was developed for academic purposes as part of the Essentials of Speech and Text Processing course.
+This project was developed for academic purposes as part of the Essentials in Text and Speech Processing course at the University of Zurich.

 ---